The ‘Norwegian Method’ Of Endurance Training, Explained

 What Is the Norwegian Method of Endurance Training?

-While the Norwegian model of endurance training is just recently seeing more of a widespread adoption by athletes all over the world, it is not a new training methodology.
+While the Norwegian method of endurance training has recently seen more widespread adoption by athletes all over the world, it is not a new training methodology.

-Some of the current noteworthy proponents of the Norwegian model of training for endurance athletes include Olympic triathlon champion Kristian Blummenfelt, 2020 Tokyo Olympics 1,500-meter champion Jakob Ingebrigtsen, and Ironman world champion Gustav Iden.
+Some current noteworthy proponents of the Norwegian model of training for endurance athletes include Olympic triathlon champion Kristian Blummenfelt, 2020 Tokyo Olympics 1,500-meter champion Jakob Ingebrigtsen, and Ironman world champion Gustav Iden.

 Here are some of the key principles of the Norwegian method of endurance training: